Actindo-AG/Documentation/Cloudinary/Integration/01_EstablishConnection.md

 #### Prerequisites

-- A Cloudinary account is created.
+- A Cloudinary account has been created.
 - You are logged in to your Cloudinary account.

 #### Procedure